kuntoaji/dekyll/README.md

 # Dekyll

 Jekyll theme based on default Jekyll's default style.
+All configurations are under `_config.yml` file.
+Dekyll does not compatible with Github Pages and in the future will re-architecture as gem-based theme.

 ### Demo
 * [KAK Labs](https://www.kaklabs.com)
 * [Railsmine](https://www.railsmine.net)

-All configurations are under `_config.yml` file.

 ### Dependencies
 * jekyll 3.8.0